Form I-9 & E-Verify

 Federal law requires that the employee stop working if either section of the Form I-9 is not completed within the specified time limits.

-After the Form I-9 is completed, the E-Verify case is automatically submitted.
+After the Form I-9 is completed, if the employee has entered a social security number, the E-Verify case is automatically submitted.
 The E-Verify system checks the Department of Homeland Security (DHS) and Social Security Administration (SSA) databases to confirm the employee’s eligibility to work in the U.S. E-Verify requires the employee to have a Social Security Number (SSN).
 If an international employee completed the Form I-9 before receiving their SSN the E-Verify case will not be submitted until a SSN is entered.

 Verification of Employment Authorization Documents

-When completing Section 2 of the Form I-9, the original document(s) presented by the new hire that show their identity and employment authorization, must be reviewed in person and the new hire must be present while the document(s) are being examined.
+When completing Section 2 of the Form I-9, the original document(s) presented by the new hire that show their identity and employment authorization, must be reviewed either in person or remotely, and the new hire must be present (via a video call if done remotely) while the document(s) are being examined.

 View the list of acceptable documents